emmrys-jay/ecommerce/README.md

 1. Run database migrations using:

     ```bash
-    make migration-up
+    make migrate-up
     ```
-    You can drop all table in the database using `make migration-down`.
+    You can drop all tables in the database using `make migrate-down`.

 2. Install all dependencies necessary for running the commands to start up the application on main: